ThibFieve/UE4-ProofOfConcept/README.md

 -Physics of object
 -Grabbing of Object-> Ray Casting
 -Use of collision volume and trigger volumes
--Physics Based collision : ie the door will only open if an Object heavy enough is put on the pressure plate.
+-Physics Based collision : ie the door will only open if an Object , or many of them are heavy enough  on the pressure plate.
 -Hand Made Implementation of the Moon using BluePrints